Guidance Aligns with the Golf Industry-Wide BACK2GOLF OPERATIONAL PLAYBOOK

 - A committee may temporarily decide to use a flagstick that has added a movable tray, platform or a similar attachment to help prevent touching the surface of the flagstick to retrieve the ball from the hole.

 - Such flagsticks with non-constrained attachments such as movable trays, platforms, or similar attachments to aid in removing a ball from the hole, whether the device is incorporated with or added to the flagstick, do not meet the requirements of Part 8, Section 1 of the Equipment Rules.

 - However, if a committee decides to use a flagstick that does not meet the Equipment Rules to minimize the possibility of exposing players to coronavirus, a temporary measure is in place to permit scores played under this condition to be acceptable for handicap purposes while such modifications are in use.
-This measure is in effect within the United States until advised otherwise by the USGA.
+This measure is in effect within the United States while the golf facility is in Phase 1 or 2.

-- Playing a round at a course where flagsticks do not meet the Equipment Rules are not normally acceptable for handicap purposes, and use of such flagsticks after the temporary measures are no longer in effect will mean that all rounds played on a course using such flagsticks will not be valid for handicap purposes.
+- Playing a round at a facility where flagsticks do not meet the Equipment Rules are not normally acceptable for handicap purposes, and use of such flagsticks once the facility has transitioned to Phase 3 will mean that all rounds played on a course using such flagsticks will not be valid for handicap purposes.